oferzv/eagle_bom_converter/README.md

 ## Features
 - convert a CSV BOM (exported from eagle) to excel format.
 - Removes unnecessary attributes.
 - Adding an index column.
+- Adding an header row.
 - Removes rows with EXCLUDE attribute from BOM.
 - Generate a excel BOM with Octopart formulas and price estimate.